chipparddev/loot-filters/README.md

 # Welcome to the Chippard Filter Emporium

 All filters found here are fully documented.
-In the documentation, groupings of items will follow this format:
+In the documentation, groupings of items follow this format:

 ---